 At the start of the final semester the student must meet with the course instructor (or faculty member who you would like to do an independent study with) to discuss their intent to pursue the Qualifying Paper, and request that the professor review and grade the Paper.
 If the faculty member agrees, the student should then complete the MDes Declaration of Advisor form and submit it to the MDes Program Coordinator, Liz Thorstenson, at the MDes office or via email.

-No, but the professor must have some related expertise in the subject matter of the paper and must sign the Confirmation Form.
+Does the paper have to be read by the instructor teaching the course?
+No, but the professor must have some related expertise in the subject matter of the paper and must sign the Declaration of Advisor Form.

-This requires special permission from the area coordinators, and the student must also have a GSD faculty member agree to read and grade the paper.
-In this case, both professors would need to sign the Qualifying Paper Confirmation Form.
+Can the paper be written in conjunction with a course offered at another Harvard Graduate school?
+This requires special permission from the Area Heads, and the student must also have a GSD faculty member agree to read and grade the paper.
+In this case, both professors would need to sign the Declaration of Advisor Form.

 The Qualifying Paper must be no fewer than 60 pages in length (excluding exhibitions, images, proformas, diagrams, images, figures, tables, and the list of references, etc.).
 Papers should be written in 11 size font with 1″ margins and 1.5 line spacing.
 Other formats or media are possible, to be confirmed with the reading advisor.

 Please refer to the GSD Academic Resources page for writing resources, citation style guides, and academic writing best practices.

 - secure a GSD faculty advisor at the end of the second semester and file a Declaration of Advisor form by the add/drop deadline in September of the third semester (For Academic Year 2018-2019: September 21, 2018);

 - submit the paper to the advisor by the end of fall semester in January (For Academic Year 2018-2019: January 18, 2019);